cspotz/Paris-Heartbeat/README.md

 <p align="center"><em>Contribution of each feature to the final result</em></p>
 In the notebook, I added an additional plot including a heatmap to see if the input features were correlated.

-All in all, I have had a fun time playing around this bikes data, if I were to improve my model, I would incorporate additional features like station altitude, public holidays, and strike days, use a more powerful machine than my laptop, and—most importantly—train on a much larger dataset.
+All in all, I have had a fun time playing around this bikes data.
+[That](https://pierreauclair.org/blog/velibs.html) blog post was a good source of inspiration for the begining of this project.
+If I were to improve my model, I would incorporate additional features like station altitude, public holidays, and strike days, use a more powerful machine than my laptop, and—most importantly—train on a much larger dataset.
 Coming from a physics background, I noted the common data science practice of often overlooking proper error propagation and uncertainty quantification (which I also omitted here); incorporating these, for instance in the district classification, would undoubtedly refine the results.